opf/openproject/docs/user-guide/backlogs-scrum/faq/README.md

   priority: 001
 description: Frequently asked questions regarding the backlogs module
 robots: index, follow
-keywords: backlogs FAQ, back-logs. task board, version, sprint
+keywords: backlogs FAQ, back-logs. task board, version, sprint, scrum
 ---

 # Frequently asked questions (FAQ) for Backlogs

-## How can I change the user's colors in the task board?

-The colors can be changed in each user's personal settings: Please click on your avatar, then navigate to *My account ->Settings ->Backlogs*.
-There you can change the task color.

 ## What can I do to show the tasks of shared sub-projects in the backlog?